Maverick Ronald Wilton-Morgret

-Maverick Ronald Wilton-Morgret, 16, of Williamsport, left this world all too soon on December 2, 2020.
+Williamsport -- Maverick Ronald Wilton-Morgret, 16, of Williamsport left this world all too soon on December 2, 2020.
 He is a forever loved son of Keith R. Wilton, Sr., Amy E. Morgret and Clifford Sweeting.

 He was blessed with lots of family and friends, including his maternal grandmother, Beatrice Pagano (Jaimie); maternal grandfather, Ronald Morgret, Sr.; five uncles, Ron Morgret, Jr. (Carrie) of Cogan Station, Tom Morgret (Jen) of Avis, John Wilton, II (Dena) of Muncy, Edward Wise of Mississippi and Harry Wilton of Williamsport; special cousins and friends, Angala Turner (Demetri), Tammy George (Lionel), Meisha Bailey, Karen Erdely and John Wilton, III; and many extended family members and dear friends.